12 Incredible Things to Do in Hammerfest, Norway (+ Travel Tips!)

 Drive to Hammerfest

-You can also get to Hammerfest with a private vehicle.
+You can also get to Hammerfest in a private vehicle.
 This is the best way because you will get to witness extremely beautiful scenery, no matter where you’re driving in from.

-We ended up hitchhiking to Hammerfest after our bus ordeal and got to drive these roads with strangers.
+I ended up hitchhiking to Hammerfest after my bus ordeal and got to drive these roads with strangers.
 It was beautiful.
-But, do consider renting your own car to do so.
+But, do consider renting your own car to do so!

 Fly to Hammerfest

-The flights that go to Hammerfest Airport are all operated by Widerøe and the destinations that connect with Hammerfest are Alta, Berlevåg, Båtsfjord, Hasvik, Honningsvåg, Kirkenes, Mehamn, Sørkjosen, Tromsø, Vadsø, and Vardø.
+The flights that go to Hammerfest Airport are all operated by Widerøe and the destinations that connect with Hammerfest are Alta, Berlevåg, Båtsfjord, Hasvik, Honningsvåg, Kirkenes, Mehamn, Sørkjosen, Tromso, Vadsø, and Vardø.

-We flew in from Tromsø via Hasvik on the way there just back to Tromsø directly on the way back.
+I flew in from Tromso via Hasvik on the way there and back to Tromso directly on the way back.

 Hurtigruten to Hammerfest